 In short, lawmakers are a long way from agreeing on the terms of reform.
-Meanwhile, House members are expected to finish marking up the $3.5 trillion budget package by mid-September and vote on a $1 trillion infrastructure bill on September 27, an agenda that leaves little time to find a middle ground.
-At the same time, the pharmaceutical industry is gearing up lobbying efforts against price controls, pointing to a report from the Congressional Budget Office that found H.R.3 could disincentivize private investment in drug development, leading to 60 fewer medicines coming to market over the next few decades.
+Meanwhile, House members are expected to finish marking up the US$3.5 trillion budget package by mid-September and vote on a US$1 trillion infrastructure bill on September 27, an agenda that leaves little time to find a middle ground.
+At the same time, the pharmaceutical industry is gearing up lobbying efforts against price controls, pointing to a report from the Congressional Budget Office that found H.R.3 could disincentivise private investment in drug development, leading to 60 fewer medicines coming to market over the next few decades.

 The bottom line for health care investors

 All of which is to say that we believe change, should it come, will likely take longer than expected and could be diluted verses current proposals.
 We believe to secure sufficient votes, lawmakers might have to abandon more controversial aspects (e.g., price controls) and focus instead on initiatives with broader support, such as lowering out-of-pocket costs for patients.